fs-sys/VRChatMods/README.md

 This version will utilize a different method of replacement that may be even more convenient anyways.

+## Ranked Space
+A mod to improve the usability of the Personal Space setting.
+This mod will allow users to select personal space settings based on user rank, instance type, and if they are a friend.
+*The mod will also be a general overhaul, expanding the available settings to include a distance selection and a fade option.*

 ## Custom Emojis
 A mod to allow the modification of the VRChat Emotes would let the user replace the emojis with custom images.
 ***This mod would not be able to add new emojis, only replace existing ones.***